Adult LEGO Artists and LEGO Master Model Builders

 Kate Hunter

-Kate Hunter, also known as The Brick Huntress, is a US-based LEGO artist who holds a BA in Art History, Minor in Fine Arts, and Masters in Counseling Psychology.
-Kate found bricks as her artistic medium when in 2018, she visited Nathan Sawaya’s Art of the Brick exhibition.
+Kate Hunter, also known as The Brick Huntress, is a US-based LEGO artist with a BA in Art History, a Minor in Fine Arts, and a Master’s in Counseling Psychology.
+Kate found bricks as her artistic medium when, in 2018, she visited Nathan Sawaya’s Art of the Brick exhibition.
 Inspired, she returned home and built her first mosaic, “Girl.”
 She’s a mom who also shares her LEGO passion with her children.
 She is best known for her mosaics, some original and some recreations of her favorite 1960s Pop Art.

 According to her interview in Talk Paper Scissors, Kate’s goal “is to show young girls and women that they can do whatever they’re passionate about; don’t settle, keep growing as an artist and as a person.”